SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 # Protocol Unit Testing Framework

-The Protocol Unit Testing Framework aims to simplify writing unit tests when developing a protocol.
+The Protocol Unit Testing Framework aims to simplify writing unit tests when developing a protocol and make those tests more future-proof, more resilient.
-This is achieved by allowing
+It allows us to
-1. Easier arranging of data needed for testing SLProtocol calls.
+1. Arrange the data for testing code involving SLProtocol calls more easily and faster.
-1. Enabling assertion on the result of SLProtocol calls instead of verifying if specific SLProtocol calls were made with specific arguments.
+1. Assert on the result of SLProtocol calls instead of verifying if specific SLProtocol calls were made with specific arguments.
+In other words, test the output, not the implementation.

 ## SLProtocolMock Class